The Voice of Africa (Kelly Khumalo album): Singles

-"Empini" was released as album's lead single on June 19, 2020, as well as accompanying music video.
+"Empini" was released as album's lead single on 19 June 2020, as well as accompanying music video.
 The song peaked number one on South Africa Afro Pop Music charts.

-"Esiphambanweni" featuring Hlengiwe Mhlaba was released on September 11, 2021, as the third single, peaked number one on South Africa Gospel charts.
+"Esiphambanweni" featuring Hlengiwe Mhlaba was released on 11 September 2021, as the third single, peaked number one on South Africa Gospel charts.

 Commercial performance

-The Voice of Africa (TVOA) was certified gold in South Africa on May 20, 2021.
+The Voice of Africa (TVOA) was certified gold in South Africa on 20 May 2021.

-The album tracks "Empini" 4× platinum, "Esiphambanweni" 2× platinum, and "Ngathwala Ngaye" certified platinum.
+Album track "Empini" was certified 4× platinum, "Esiphambanweni" 2× platinum, and "Ngathwala Ngaye" platinum.